Dense breast tissue: What it means to have dense breasts

 See more In-depth

 - AskMayoExpert.
-Breast cancer screening and options for supplemental screening in the dense breast.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Breast cancer screening and options for supplemental screening in the dense breast (adult).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.